SHRI KRIPALU KUNJ ASHRAM

 While going to Bhandiravana, Bhondu was constantly musing on Nandalala’s reaction to the invitation.
 “Oh, how happy He will be!”
 But when he conveyed the invitation to Nandalala, promptly came the reply, “No Bhondu, I will not go to your ashram.”

 “No, I will not.
-What have I to do with your master and ashram?”
+What have I to do with your guru and his ashram?”
 Nandalala curtly replied again.

 Poor Bhondu never imagined that Nandalala could be so defiant and discourteous.
 After all he had made a simple request to Him and he had every right to believe that He would readily accede.
 But He did not.
 Bhondu’s heart was broken.
 Tears trickled down his cheeks.
 He had no words to express his feelings.
 He decided, he no longer wanted to play with Nandalala.
 He separated his cows and started to march back to the ashram in anger.